Copyright © 2005 CrystalClear Software, Inc -- Last Modified: $Date: 2005/09/28 13:40:25 $

 The Recursion Software C++ Toolkit library supports several key types including:

-date - a date
+- a date

-time - a 24 hour time_duration to microsecond resolution
+- a 24 hour time_duration to microsecond resolution

-date_and_time - date plus a time
+- date plus a time

-timeperiod - equivalent to time_duration concept in this proposal
+- equivalent to time_duration concept in this proposal

-stopwatch - a timer
+- a timer

-timezone - encapsulation of daylight savings and UTC offset information
+- encapsulation of daylight savings and UTC offset information

-The Microsoft Foundation Classes provide two primary classes for manipulation of dates and times: CTime and CTimeSpan.
-CTime is a point in time with a resolution of one second.
-CTimeSpan is a time duration.
+is a time duration.
 Essentially small value types that wrap the C library, these classes create a basic C++ interface for application developers.

 The IBM International Components for Unicode (ICU) libraries have several date-time related capabilities.
 The ICU date-time user guide provides more information on this C++ library.
-This library provides a class UDate to represent dates.
-In addition, ICU includes a TimeZone class to provide for localization of dates.
+This library provides a class UDate

 Most modern languages support a variety of types to support date-time programming.